Fmahring-prof/Fmahring-prof/README.md

 Java Developer and IT Assistant
 -------------------------------

 I started programming three years ago when I started as a student at the HTL-Steyr.
 My first introduction to daily programming was working at Mitterhuemer as a Web-Developer.
+Before that, i did it as a hobby and for school.

 * 🌍  I'm based in Austria
 * ✉️  You can contact me at [fmahring.prof@outlook.com](mailto:fmahring.prof@outlook.com)